Fin Tutuola: Character evolution

-Over the 20 seasons the character has been featured on the show, Tutuola has come to respect and trust his SVU colleagues, even though they often disagree over the best way to solve cases.
-An example is his partnership with Munch, that over 13 years grew from icy dislike to mutual respect and good-natured banter, often about politics, as Munch is politically liberal and Tutuola is a Republican.
-After Munch is shot in the buttocks by a suspect during a trial, Tutuola surprises him in the hospital with his favorite fig milkshake.
+Over the 25 seasons that the character has been featured on the show, Fin has come to respect and trust his SVU colleagues, even though they often disagree over the best way to solve cases.
+An example is his partnership with Munch, that over 13 years grew from icy dislike to mutual respect and good-natured banter, often about politics, as Munch is politically liberal and Fin is a Republican.
+After Munch is shot in the buttocks by a suspect during a trial, Fin surprises him in the hospital with his favorite fig milkshake.
 He and Benson are also close friends, and she relies on him as her "second-in-command" when she is promoted to Sergeant, Lieutenant, and, ultimately, Captain.

-Tutuola is shot and gravely wounded while attempting to stop a holdup at a bodega; after being released from the hospital, he spends little time recovering, instead throwing himself back into work finding a kidnapping victim and busting a methamphetamine lab.
-This episode introduces Tutuola's son Kwasi "Ken" Randall (Ernest Waddell), a computer science student at Hudson University, from whom he is estranged; Tutuola was always working when Ken was a child, and by his own admission chose work over his family.
+Fin is shot and gravely wounded while attempting to stop a holdup at a bodega; after being released from the hospital, he spends little time recovering, instead throwing himself back into work finding a kidnapping victim and busting a methamphetamine lab.
+This episode introduces Tutuola's son Kwasi "Ken" Randall (Ernest Waddell), a computer science student at Hudson University, from whom he is estranged; Fin was always working when Ken was a child, and by his own admission chose work over his family.

-While attempting to solve the murders of AIDS victims, Tutuola seeks assistance from Ken, who helps the SVU squad locate a hacker who fraudulently obtained a list of AIDS patients.
-In the course of the investigation, Tutuola learns that Ken himself is gay, which makes Tutuola uncomfortable.
+While attempting to solve the murders of AIDS victims, Fin seeks assistance from Ken, who helps the SVU squad locate a hacker who fraudulently obtained a list of AIDS patients.
+In the course of the investigation, Fin learns that Ken himself is gay, which makes Fin uncomfortable.
 Their relationship is tested again in the episode "Venom", when uniform cops find Ken digging up a city street and arrest him.
 Ken contacts Benson instead of his father and tells her he is digging up the street to look for the bodies of a dead woman and her baby.
-The investigation, which first focused on Ken, takes a new turn when DNA evidence shows that Ken's cousin Darius Parker (Chris "Ludacris" Bridges) is not only the murderer but also Ken's older half-brother, who had been abandoned by his mother — Tutuola's ex-wife Teresa Randall (LisaGay Hamilton).
+The investigation, which first focused on Ken, takes a new turn when DNA evidence shows that Ken's cousin Darius Parker (Chris "Ludacris" Bridges) is not only the murderer but also Ken's older half-brother, who had been abandoned by his mother — Fin’s ex-wife Teresa Randall (LisaGay Hamilton).
 The episode ends with Darius threatening to expose the entire family's secrets in court.
 Darius goes on trial for the murders and, true to his word, exposes the family's dirty laundry to the public.
 Teresa at first refuses to testify, forcing the judge to remand her into custody for contempt of court, but she eventually reveals that Darius is the product of an incestuous rape.
-Darius is acquitted of all charges, but both Tutuola and Ken disown him.
+Darius is acquitted of all charges, but both Fin and Ken disown him.

-Over the years, Tutuola's relationship with Ken has improved, with Tutuola calling him "the bravest man I know".
-When Ken's fiancé Alejandro (Miguel Govea) is assaulted in a hate crime, Tutuola takes charge of the investigation, and persuades Alejandro's homophobic father to accept Ken into his family.
+Over the years, Fin’s relationship with Ken has improved, with Fin calling him "the bravest man I know".
+When Ken's fiancé Alejandro (Miguel Govea) is assaulted in a hate crime, Fin takes charge of the investigation, and persuades Alejandro's homophobic father to accept Ken into his family.